The Biggest Garage Sale Mistakes That Will Cost You Money

 I strongly suggest leashing your dog or putting him/her in the backyard.
 No one wants to be told what to do (or not do) on their own property, but it's simply a reality that the general public does not love your precious pup the way you do.
 I see a lot of tight smiles and mumbled "That's okay..." at garage sales where Fido is running up to people at full speed or yapping at their ankles, with only a halfhearted "No" from the owner.

 The point being that potential customers are more likely to linger and focus on what you're selling if not being followed or otherwise pestered by the family pet.
 Keep in mind that garage sales are often tight spaces with multiple people and lots of objects scattered about.
-You don't want anyone to trip over a curious dog.
+You don't want anyone to trip over a curious dog who is just being friendly.

 It goes without saying that yard sale signs are a must.
 If you live in a location that doesn't allow the posting of any directional signs, even on your own mailbox, then... well... you may be out of garage sale luck, I'm forced to say.
 If you'd like to give a garage sale a try anyway, post in your ad the lack of signs so that people will be aware and not simply drive past you.
 Consider whether something such as balloons or a yard inflatable would be allowed to attract attention.